MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 This article suggests motivations and outcomes that are relevant to many organizations.
 Use these suggestions to hone the strategy for your organization based on your unique needs.

-### Motivations for deploying additional security and threat protection
+### Motivations for implementing security breach prevention and recovery infrastructure

 The motivations for preventing business damage from a breach are straightforward, but different parts of your organization have different incentives for doing this work.
 The following table summarizes some of these motivations.